115 Comments

 We don't respect the radicals who insist, in faddish form, that the entire world needs to adopt the language of the TRA subcultures.
 To do so would be a form of prostrating oneself before imagined 'superiors.'
 (Why not force everyone to adopt the slang of jazz musicians, skateboarders, etc?)
 Nor do we respect those who try to indoctrinate and brainwash the young and vulnerable.

 N.B.: In another state, I had a primary care physician who was a transsexual.
 She was the best PCP I ever had, and had I not moved, I'd still be her patient.
 I was so impressed with her, I looked her up online, and that's when I saw a photo from 'back in the day' that essentially told the story, unintentionally.
-The irony is, she's hurt as much as others are, by the ascent of the radicals and the suffocating, self-absorbed do-goodism of a subset of liberals.
+Isn't it ironic that she's also harmed by the ascent of the radicals and the suffocating, self-absorbed do-goodism of a subset of moronic liberals?

 Expand full comment